ACUE mourns the loss of our dear colleague, Dr. Jerome D. Williams, who made lasting contributions to higher education.

-Dr. Williams is Executive Vice Chancellor and Provost of Rutgers University-Newark.
-He is also a Distinguished Professor and the Prudential Chair in Business (Marketing Department), and Fellow of The Center for Urban Entrepreneurship & Economic Development (Management and Global Business Department) in the Rutgers Business School-Newark and New Brunswick (RBS).
+Dr. Williams was the Executive Vice Chancellor and Provost of Rutgers University-Newark.
+He was also a Distinguished Professor and the Prudential Chair in Business (Marketing Department), and Fellow of The Center for Urban Entrepreneurship & Economic Development (Management and Global Business Department) in the Rutgers Business School-Newark and New Brunswick (RBS).
 He formerly served as the RBS PhD Program Director.

 Prior to joining Rutgers, he held endowed chair positions at four different universities, including the Whitney M. Young, Jr. Visiting Associate Professor in the Wharton Business School at the University of Pennsylvania, the Anheuser-Busch/John E. Jacob Professor at Howard University, the F. J. Heyne Centennial Professor at the University of Texas at Austin, and the Wee Kim Wee Professor at Nanyang Technological University in Singapore.
 Prior to being on the Howard faculty, he was on the Penn State University Marketing Department faculty for 14 years.